mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

         mongod --configsvr --dbpath /data/example/config2 --port 20002
         mongod --configsvr --dbpath /data/example/config3 --port 20003

-3. Start :option:`mongos` instance by running the following command.
+3. Start :program:`mongos` instance by running the following command.
 Run this command in a new terminal window or GNU Screen
    window: ::